Falkland Palace: James VI and Anne of Denmark

+James VI of Scotland was considered an adult ruler after October 1579.
+In preparation for his visits to Falkland, a cooper in Leith, William Todd, supplied barrels and brewing equipment for the palace.
 In April 1582, James VI of Scotland made John Killoch and Robert Schaw keepers of all his tennis courts, and suppliers of his balls and rackets.
+In June 1583, Schaw spent £100 on refurbishing the court at Falkland.

 James VI spent the summer of 1583 at Falkland, and the English diplomat Robert Bowes noted it was a "little house" unsuitable for holding a parliament.
-In 1584 James VI had the roofs repaired, and requested his tenants in Fife help carry slates, tiles, timber, sand and lime to the palace.
-He stayed in the palace during the plague in July 1585 and for fear of infection ordered people with no business in Falkland or at court to stay away.
+In 1584 James VI had the roofs repaired, and requested Agnes Leslie, Lady of Lochleven, and his tenants in Fife to send horses and help carry slates, tiles, timber, sand and lime to the palace.
+In July and August 1584, James welcomed Albert Fontenay, a French envoy sent by his mother, at Falkland, and lent him a horse to join in the hunting.

+James stayed in the palace during the plague in July 1585.
+For fear of infection, he ordered people with no business in Falkland or at court to stay away.
 His guests in Fife in the summer of 1585 included the English ambassador Edward Wotton and three Danish envoys who came to discuss the Orkney and Shetland islands and the king's marriage.

-In September 1586, James VI was at Falkland and received a gift of books and hunting horses from Elizabeth I. Mary, Queen of Scots, was about to be put on trial following the discovery of the Babington Plot.
+In August 1586, James VI was at Falkland with the French diplomat Charles de Prunelé, Baron d'Esneval.
+In September he received a gift of books and hunting horses from Elizabeth I, and news of the discovery of the Babington Plot.
 The Master of Gray wrote from Falkland to the Scottish ambassador in London that James was "content for the law to go forward", if her life was safe.

 James VI held a meeting at Falkland in September 1587 to discuss his marriage plans after hearing from his ambassadors that the elder Danish Princess Elizabeth was promised to another.

-James VI married the younger Princess Anne of Denmark, and Falkland was included in the "morning gift" that James VI gave to his bride.
+James VI married the younger Princess Anne of Denmark; he included Falkland in the "morning gift" that he gave to his bride.
 On 12 May 1590 the Danish ambassadors rode from Wemyss Castle to Falkland to evaluate the palace and her Fife lands.
 They were welcomed by the keeper James Beaton of Creich.
-The lawyer John Skene produced a charter of the queen's lands and as a traditional symbol of ownership the Danish Admiral Peder Munk was given a handful of earth and stone.
+The lawyer John Skene produced a charter of the queen's lands and, as a traditional symbol of ownership, the Danish Admiral Peder Munk was given a handful of earth and stone.
 After this ceremony, they rode to the Newhouse of Lochleven Castle.

-Another Danish ambassador Paul Knibbe came to Falkland in July 1591.
+The following year, another Danish ambassador Paul Knibbe came to Falkland in July 1591.
 He brought a Danish gentlewoman, probably Margaret Vinstarr, to join the Queen's household.
-Around this time an African servant of Anne of Denmark, known only as "the Moir", identified as a "page of the equerry" who wore clothes of orange velvet and Spanish taffeta, died and was buried at Falkland, probably at the kirkyard of Kilgour.
+Around this time an African servant of Anne of Denmark, known only as "the Moir" [Moor], died and was buried at Falkland, probably at the kirkyard of Kilgour.
+He was identified as a "page of the equerry" who wore clothes of orange velvet and Spanish taffeta.